 4. Your family members can access medical benefits during deployment

-You may also be able to get health care benefits before deployment starts.
 To receive medical benefits through TRICARE, you and your family must enroll in the Defense Enrollment Eligibility Reporting System, or DEERS.
 Family members will also need Uniformed Services ID cards to access these medical benefits, so make sure this is accomplished before you deploy.
 Note that the options for family coverage may vary depending on where you live and where you’re being deployed.

 5. Once activated, you and your loved ones can access support programs and services

 Keep in mind that your family and loved ones may also feel overwhelmed and need assistance leading up to, during and after deployment.
 Taking the time to identify and connect with these organizations will ensure everyone knows where to go for help during active duty.
 A few places to start include: